 Each project must be carried out by a team.
 A team is at least three like-minded people from your community who have agreed to work together on your project.
 It can be anybody.
 You just need to convince us that you have what you need to get the job done.

 Each team must include people from at least three groups in your community.
-A group can be a church, school, business, government office, a Boy Scout troop, a neighborhood group or a less formal group.
+A group can be a church, school, business, government office, Boy Scout troop, a neighborhood group, or even an individual passionate for change.

 Your team must include somebody who is new to community teamwork.
 Try This aims to help build community leadership.
 Being part of a Try This team is a great starting point for people who have never thought of themselves as community leaders.

 Everyone on the team contributes something specific.
 One person is the team leader.
 Maybe another person tills the garden, another organizes the volunteers.
 Another donates fertilizer, etc.

 The team isn't competing, with the community or each other.
 Try This projects are best led by folks who aren't motivated by ego.
 Everyone should be working collaboratively towards the same goal, including community partners, supporting business, etc.